Foot Locker (FL)

 Same-Store Sales

-In the latest quarter, Foot Locker’s same-store sales rose 2.6% year on year.
-This growth was a well-appreciated turnaround from its historical levels, showing the business is regaining momentum.
+In the latest quarter, Foot Locker’s same-store sales fell by 2.6% year on year.
+This performance was more or less in line with its historical levels.

 7. Gross Margin & Pricing Power

 Foot Locker has bad unit economics for a retailer, signaling it operates in a competitive market and lacks pricing power because its inventory is sold in many places.
-As you can see below, it averaged a 28.4% gross margin over the last two years.
-Said differently, Foot Locker had to pay a chunky $71.56 to its suppliers for every $100 in revenue.
+As you can see below, it averaged a 28.3% gross margin over the last two years.
+Said differently, Foot Locker had to pay a chunky $71.74 to its suppliers for every $100 in revenue.
+Foot Locker Trailing 12-Month Gross Margin

-Foot Locker produced a 29.7% gross profit margin in Q4, up 3 percentage points year on year and exceeding analysts’ estimates by 2.4%.
-Foot Locker’s full-year margin has also been trending up over the past 12 months, increasing by 1.2 percentage points.
+Foot Locker produced a 28.7% gross profit margin in Q1, in line with the same quarter last year and exceeding analysts’ estimates by 1.6%.
+Zooming out, Foot Locker’s full-year margin has been trending up over the past 12 months, increasing by 1.5 percentage points.
 If this move continues, it could suggest the company has less pressure to discount products and is realizing better unit economics due to stable or shrinking input costs (such as labor and freight expenses to transport goods).

 8. Operating Margin

-Foot Locker was profitable over the last two years but held back by its large cost base.
-Its average operating margin of 1.5% was weak for a consumer retail business.
+Foot Locker was roughly breakeven when averaging the last two years of quarterly operating profits, one of the worst outcomes in the consumer retail sector.
 This result isn’t too surprising given its low gross margin as a starting point.

 Foot Locker broke even from a free cash flow perspective over the last two years, giving the company limited opportunities to return capital to shareholders.